Limmek/PersonalPlayerNotes/README.md

 ## Features to Enhance Your Gaming Experience

-- **Player Reason Tracking**: Assign custom reasons, alerts, and colors to players, conveniently displayed on tooltips.
+- **Player Note Tracking**: Reasons and player notes are conveniently displayed on tooltips.
-- **Personalized Player Notes**: Craft colored notes with alerts and preset reasons to tailor your gaming experiences.
+- **Personalized Player Notes**: Craft colored notes and preset reason with alert effect to tailor your gaming experiences.
 - **Effortless Player Management**: Easily add, edit, or remove players and their associated reasons, even if they're offline or not your current target.
 - **Accessible Minimap Icon**: Swiftly access Shitlist options, reasons, and listed players through the minimap icon for seamless on-the-go management.
-- **Alert System**: Set up sound alerts for listed players, ensuring you're promptly informed when encountering them.
+- **Alert System**: Set up sound alerts for listed players or specific reasons, ensuring you're promptly informed when encountering them.

 ## How to Utilize

+- **Options**: Navigate to **Interface Options -> Addons -> Shitlist -> Options** or access if from the **Minimap Icon**.
+- **Customizing Reasons**: Modify preset reasons by visiting **Interface Options -> Addons -> Shitlist -> Reasons**.
 - **Adding/Editing Players**: Right-click a player to add or remove them from the #Shitlist.
-Alternatively, navigate to **Interface Options -> Addons -> Shitlist -> Listed Players** for comprehensive player management.
+Alternatively, Modify listed players by visiting **Interface Options -> Addons -> Shitlist -> Listed Players** for comprehensive player management.
-- **Customizing Reasons**: Modify preset reasons by visiting **Interface Options -> Addons -> Shitlist -> Reasons**.

 ## Versatile Applications